PickledCode/FileDrop/README.md

 A file object (FDFile) is either an instance of FDFileRecv (downloading) or FDFileSend (uploading).
 These two groups are to be separated in different sections of the tableview.
 To send a file, a user should simply drop it into the table.
 At this point you would tell the window's FDFileManager to send this file.
 To do this simply supply the file path.

 ### FDFileManager

 Although confusing at first, FDFileManager pretends to manage sections itself.
 Simply put there are 2 sections (-numberOfSections), one section for downloads and one for uploads.
 However to make delegation easy (to alert you to where a file is being added) I decided to use "sections".
 Just play along and use my section methods.
 Who knows, maybe they'll be more useful in the future.

+### Communication packets

+Within each "data" field of a given KB object, here are some examples

+    ["type": "file", "id": <STRING_ID>, "method": <STRING_METHOD>, …]

+The ID is a string, generally randomized by the sender, that will reference this specific file transfer.

+Here are possible methods you will see:

+- "init": Creating a new transfer
+- "accept": Accepting a new transfer that was just init'd
+- "cancel": Canceling a transfer that has already been accept'd
+- "data": Data for a file that has been accepted and is downloading